learnedsystems/CEB/README.md

 bash scripts/download_imdb_workload.sh
 ```

 Each directory represents a query template.
-Each query, and all it's sub-plans, is represented using a pickle file, of the form `1a100.pkl`.
+Each query, and all it's subplans, is represented using a pickle file, of the form `1a100.pkl`.

 ### PostgreSQL